spapas/spapas.github.io/content/django-cbv-tutorial.rst

 the proper named class method depending on the HTTP method (i.e post, get, put etc).
-One thing to keep from this discussion is that you shouldn't ever need to mess with ``as_view`` but, because ``dispatch`` is the only instance method that is guaranteed to run everytime the class based view will run, you will frequently need to override it especially to control authentication.
+One thing to keep from this discussion is that you shouldn't ever need to mess with ``as_view`` but, because ``dispatch`` is the only instance method that is guaranteed to run every time the class based view will run, you will frequently need to override it especially to control access control.

 As an example, we can implemented the ``BetterCustomClassView`` from the first section using ``View`` as its ancestor: